 They'll also assess if a structural engineer is required to ensure that any flex strength, point loadings and load bearing are followed as outlined by construction and building regulations.

-A qualified and skilled work force is imperative for a successful outcome and will extend the lifespan of your floor by making use of the right type of screed for your room's anticipated purpose.
-Selecting the appropriate screeding materials and the best installation technique is crucial if you want to end up with a quality and durable finish for your floor.
+Qualified and skilled tradesmen are necessary for a successful result and will extend your floor's lifespan by using the correct type of screed for your room's anticipated purpose.
+Picking the correct screeding materials and the method of installation is crucial if you want to finish up with a quality and durable finish for your floor.

 Make sure you get more than one quotation for your Chertsey floor screeding project and also ask what standard of finish each quote is for.
 The SR (Surface Regularity) finish is the number to look for when getting a quotation from your Chertsey screeding contractor.
 SR1 is the highest standard, and while SR2 and SR3 might seem cheaper at first glance, they don't guarantee a perfectly flat or even surface.
 Any errors or imperfections in the final screeding may cause issues with laying flooring because of indentations, ridges, flat spots in the floor surface.